 The rivalry today

 However, this old rivalry went on to take a new twist in 2012 when Rangers went into liquidation, leaving the Ibrox club’s supporters to endure the indignity of their team starting again from the bottom tier of Scottish football.
-Sunday’s Scottish Cup semi-final will, in fact, represent just the second meeting of these sides since the Gers’ financial collapse, and the first since they recently earned promotion back to the top flight.
+Saturday's meeting at Celtic Park will, in fact, be the first time these sides have locked horns in the top flight since the Gers’ financial collapse.

-Yet while Rangers are still rebuilding, and Celtic are themselves widely considered a diminished force, the sides’ current status does not, it seem, serve to weaken the appeal of this fixture.
-As Henrik Larsson, a veteran of both El Clásico and De Klassieker, said this week: “I never experienced anything, either before or after, that compared to my Old Firm games in Scotland.
+Yet while Rangers are still rebuilding, and Brendan Rodgers' Celtic remain a team in transition, the sides’ current status does not, it seem, serve to weaken the appeal of this fixture.
+As Henrik Larsson, a veteran of both El Clásico and De Klassieker, said earlier this year: “I never experienced anything, either before or after, that compared to my Old Firm games in Scotland.
 That was the best atmosphere and those were the most fierce encounters I ever played in.”